aide-qc/deploy/website/content/developers/implement_quasimo_workflow.md

 During workflow's `execute`, one can take advantage of QCOR API's to construct the quantum circuit.
 In this simple VQE workflow, the ansatz circuit was provided as a QCOR kernel functor (`user_defined_ansatz`), hence, we just need to evaluate (resolving variational gate parameters) during the optimization loop.

 One key element of implementing workflow execution is to hook up the appropriate cost function evaluator.
-In that regard, QSim provides a utility function `getEvaluator` which will pick the appropriate evaluator based on user configurations, e.g., selecting the `default` (tomography-based) evaluator if none provided.
+In that regard, QuaSiMo provides a utility function `getEvaluator` which will pick the appropriate evaluator based on user configurations, e.g., selecting the `default` (tomography-based) evaluator if none provided.

 Workflow developers are free to *not* use the `getEvaluator` utility if the workflow doesn't need to evaluate (observe) the operator or requires custom logic in selecting the evaluator.